soos-io/kb-docs/DAST/Script.md

 ### **Getting the script**
 * Navigate to the [Script DAST integration page on the SOOS App](https://app.soos.io/integrate/dast?id=script) and copy the script content according to the OS you're running.

-### **Environment Setup**
-* In all of our example scripts we are using environment variables, we strongly recommend that you also set up your SOOS_CLIENT_ID and SOOS_API_KEY as environment variables too.

 ### Script Arguments

 | Argument | Required | Description |